tsahota/NMproject/cran-comments.md

 * Removed options(warn=-1) statements.
 * Removed examples from non-exported functions.
 * Added \value entries to all .Rd files
-* Restrained multi-core to use a single core in the vignettes and tests
+* Restrained multi-core to use a single core in the vignettes and tests.
+* Apologies, I cannot see where I am modifying .GlobalEnv.
+I have checked the global environment with ls(envir = .GlobalEnv, all.names = TRUE)

 ## Test environments
 * local windows R installation, R 4.0.3